cjohansson/emacs-parser-generator/README.md

 ### e

-The symbol `'e` is hard-coded to be the empty symbol.
+The symbol defined in variable `parser--e-identifier`, with default-value: 'e`, symbolizes the e symbol.
 The symbol is allowed in some grammars and not in others.

 ### Non-terminals